deel-ai/xplique/docs/api/example_based/api_example_based.md

 We tried to keep the API as close as possible to the one of the attribution methods to keep a consistent experience for the users.

 The `BaseExampleMethod` is an abstract base class designed for example-based methods used to explain classification models.
 It provides examples from a dataset (usually the training dataset) to help understand a model's predictions.
-Examples are selected using a [search method](#search-methods) within a defined search space, projected from the input space using a [projection function](#projections).
+Examples are projected from the input space to a search space using a [projection function](#projections).
+The projection function defines the search space.
+Then, examples are selected using a [search method](#search-methods) within the search space.

 ??? abstract "Table of example-based methods available"